ReemShaya/Wireless-Sensor-Networks/README.md

 7. in this period, the transceiver of the coupled node will stay "off" and turn into "Sleep-mode".
 8. then, nodes in "Active-mode" will turn to "Sleep-mode" and "Sleep-mode" nodes turn to "active-mode and so on."

+The advantage is that Power consumption is reduced because nodes in sleep mode do not communicate with the CHs, and do not occupy the channel while "sleep mode", otherwise, the isolated nodes, stay in " active mode " for each turn until their energy, but sometimes, there can be many "isolated nodes" in the cluster that neglected in the coupling process, will stay active for the whole network lifetime, and will consume a lot of energy, it is true this technique reduces Power consumption but still, it is not that good enough for network requirements.

 ## Comparison between LEACH & EESAA

-The advantage is that Power consumption is reduced because nodes in sleep mode do not communicate with the CHs, and do not occupy the channel while "sleep mode", otherwise, the isolated nodes, stay in " active mode " for each turn until their energy, but sometimes, there can be many "isolated nodes" in the cluster that neglected in the coupling process, will stay active for the whole network lifetime, and will consume a lot of energy, it is true this technique reduces Power consumption but still, it is not that good enough for network requirements.
+We will make a comparison between the two protocols from several aspects, the most important of which is in terms of network life, then in terms of energy consumption and finally in terms of
+performance:

 <br />